We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-Finasteride may be most effective if you take it early, before you notice too much hair loss.
+Finasteride may be most effective if you take it before you notice too much hair loss.

 How long does it take to work?

-It can take up to 4 months before you start seeing results with finasteride.
+It can take 3 to 6 months before you start seeing results with finasteride.
 It’s also not a permanent fix.
 If you stop taking it, hair loss will resume.

 How much does finasteride cost?

-Health insurance doesn’t typically cover this medication when it is prescribed for hair loss.
-Based upon the pharmacy or service you use, Propecia can cost between $30 and $80 per month or more.
+Health insurance doesn’t typically cover this medication when it’s prescribed for hair loss.
+Based on the pharmacy or service you use, Propecia can cost between $30 and $80 per month or more.

 Generic finasteride may be less expensive, costing between $20 and $60 per month or more.
-These costs will vary based upon seller and location.
+These costs will vary based on seller and location.

 Finasteride and its brand-name version are available by prescription from a doctor.
 See more in the Telemedicine section below.

-Minoxidil is a topical treatment, applied directly to the scalp.
-It is sold over the counter and does not require a prescription.
+Minoxidil is a topical treatment that should be applied directly to the scalp.
+It’s sold over the counter and does not require a prescription.

 How does minoxidil work?